 - Primary KO moves: forward smash and up smash.
 Bowser Jr.’s forward smash can be angled, and is great at edgeguarding opponents when aimed downwards.
 His up smash is one of the most effective aerial punishes available.
 Both of these moves pair excellently with Lifesteal due to the fact that they both strike multiple times.

-- Moves to avoid: Clown Cannon and Mechakoopa.
+- Moves to avoid: neutral special and down special.
 Clown Cannon is a slow, laggy projectile that isn’t powerful enough to justify the vulnerability it brings.
-Bowser Jr.’s AI rarely uses its Mechakoopa – even if it does, it will generally make no attempt to pick up the wandering Mechakoopa and throw it as a projectile.
+Bowser Jr.’s AI rarely uses its Mechakoopa: and if it does, it will make no attempt to pick up the wandering Mechakoopa and throw it as a projectile.

 Your Amiibo’s Match Experience

 Every character in the Super Smash Bros. roster has their own unique playstyle and a variety of attacks to use.
 Ideally, your amiibo will learn to play against all 58 fighters.
 Training guides for every amiibo are now available: so if any of yours are untrained, raise them with their own personalized character guide.
 You can then pit the two amiibo against each other in a battle, and they’ll both become stronger.

 As your amiibo’s knowledge of other fighters grows, its grasp on its own moveset slowly fades away.
 More specifically, your amiibo’s fighting skills will wear down over time.
 Match experience is great, but too much of it at once is a bad thing.
 Mirror matching your amiibo between battles against other characters is a great way to refresh its skills while retaining its match experience.
 In the previous section was a list of tips that specifically applied to your amiibo’s character – refer back to that list if necessary.
 Once again, be sure to stay grounded and to play defensively.